growmedevelopment/Dev-documentations/RunCloud/Scripts/ssh_script/Documentation.md

 # 🔐 SSH Accessibility Checker (`ssh_script`)

-This script checks SSH accessibility to all servers listed in your `servers.list` file.
+This script checks SSH accessibility to a **single server**, passed as an argument.
+It is meant to be run once per server by the main automation runner.

 ---